Molly Drake: In popular culture

 The song "Little Weaver Bird" plays over the closing scene of the 2020 series Mrs. America.

 The Songs and Poems of Molly Drake is a 2017 album by the English folk group, the Unthanks.
 The band has, as of October 2017, released two albums of their recordings of Drake's songs.

 The song "I Remember" plays during the ending credits of "No Weddings and a Funeral", Season 2, Episode 10 (released on September 24, 2021) of Apple TV+’s series Ted Lasso.
 Also, it plays in another series by Apple TV+, "The Crowded Room", Season 1, Episode 9, "Family" (released on July 21, 2023).
+The song is also present in the critically acclaimed piece “Theatre of Dreams” by the critically acclaimed choreographer Hofesh Shechter.

 The song "Happiness" was played in Resident Alien's Season 2, Episode 9.

 Molly inspired Xan Tyler to write "Forever Things" which was released on 2024 in Glasgow.

 Cover versions

 In 2013 Tracey Thorn recorded two Molly Drake tracks for a documentary, The Songs of Molly Drake, which was broadcast on BBC Radio 4.